 Investment advisers who exercise voting authority with respect to client securities must adopt and implement written policies and procedures, reasonably designed to ensure that the adviser votes proxies in the best interest of its clients.
 The procedures must address material conflicts that may arise in connection with proxy voting.
 The Rule further requires the adviser to provide a concise summary of the adviser’s proxy voting process and offer to provide copies of the complete proxy voting policy and procedures to clients upon request.
 Finally, the Rule requires that the adviser disclose to clients how they may obtain information regarding voted proxies.

 Procedures for Voting Proxies

-RiverFront assumes voting responsibility for all client accounts (including registered investment company client accounts) over which it has discretion, unless explicitly noted otherwise in the client’s Advisory Agreement or, for clients that are registered investment companies, the Sub-Advisory Agreement.
+RiverFront has voting responsibility for all client accounts (including registered investment company client accounts) over which it has discretion, unless explicitly noted otherwise in the client’s Advisory Agreement or, for clients that are registered investment companies, the Sub-Advisory Agreement.
 RiverFront will generally cast votes for all shares for which it has voting authority.

-In light of RiverFront’s fiduciary duties, and given the complexity of the issues that may be raised in connection with proxy votes, RiverFront has retained Broadridge Financial Solutions (“Broadridge”) to assist in the coordination and voting of client proxies.
+In light of RiverFront’s fiduciary duties,and given the complexity of the issues that may be raised in connection with proxy votes, RiverFront has retained Broadridge Financial Solutions (“Broadridge”) to assist in the coordination and voting of client proxies.
 Broadridge specializes in providing a variety of fiduciary-level proxy-related services to investment managers.
-The services provided to RiverFront include timely delivery of meeting and record date information; proxy analysis through an electronic web-based vote execution platform; and detailed recordkeeping needs of RiverFront’s proxy voting function.
+The services provided to RiverFront include timely delivery of meeting and record date information, proxy analysis and voting through an electronic web-based vote execution platform, and detailed recordkeeping for RiverFront’s proxy voting function.

 Broadridge will vote client proxies according to Glass Lewis & Co.’s (“Glass Lewis”) recommendations (described below).
 Glass Lewis is a leading provider of governance and engagement support services to institutional investors and corporations, offering research, proxy vote management, and technology platforms.
 The following guidelines will be followed:

 - Broadridge to monitor and keep track of all proxy votes; and,

 - Broadridge to vote pursuant to the guidelines suggested by Glass Lewis.

 - In certain limited circumstances, a proxy may be received from sources other than Broadridge.
 In such circumstances, RiverFront will forward the proxy to Broadridge.

 Resolving Potential Conflicts of Interest